collapsed-stacks/firearms/questions/480/powder-and-primer-sizes-how-vital-are-they-when-reloading.md

 - posted by: [Loke](https://stackexchange.com/users/-1/72-loke) on 2011-11-10
 - score: 4

-<p>The best would be to obtain reloading manuals from different manufacturers like Speer, Hornady etc. Primer use depends on the type of cartridge and there are definitely quirks to it's use.
-For instance, a 10mm round uses large pistol primers whereas a 40S&amp;W, which is essentially just a shorter 10mm, uses small pistol primers. </p>
+The best would be to obtain reloading manuals from different manufacturers like Speer, Hornady etc. Primer use depends on the type of cartridge and there are definitely quirks to it's use.
+For instance, a 10mm round uses large pistol primers whereas a 40S&W, which is essentially just a shorter 10mm, uses small pistol primers.

-<p>Most primers are similar in function, one can argue that certain brands have a much lower failure to fire rate than others, but there is significant difference in the "hardness" of a primer.
-For instance, Wolf and CCI primers are known as being hard to light-up, while the Federal primers are the "softest" and very popular with the competition revolver shooting community as they generally have very light hammer strikes to lower the trigger pull weight.</p>
+Most primers are similar in function, one can argue that certain brands have a much lower failure to fire rate than others, but there is significant difference in the "hardness" of a primer.
+For instance, Wolf and CCI primers are known as being hard to light-up, while the Federal primers are the "softest" and very popular with the competition revolver shooting community as they generally have very light hammer strikes to lower the trigger pull weight.

-<p>again, best bet, is to read the reloading manuals and join a well reputed reloading community such as ammosmith.com or brianenos.com to get more tips.</p>
+again, best bet, is to read the reloading manuals and join a well reputed reloading community such as ammosmith.com or brianenos.com to get more tips.

-<p>hope that helps.</p>
+hope that helps.